 - Official university transcripts, in English, from all universities attended, indicating a strong academic history; include a grading key.

 - Letter of recommendation from a professor or supervisor attesting to your experience and ability to excel in the relevant field.
 Must be signed and dated and on university or company letterhead.

 - Essay: 200 words explaining your qualifications and motivation for taking the program

 - Students must be 20 years old or older to take this program.

 There are no final application deadlines to apply for these programs, but all programs close when they are full.
 Applications are reviewed on a first-come, first-serve basis until all seats available are taken by the most qualified applicants.

 Business Essentials Program Overview:

-The Business Essentials first-quarter covers a range of business topics including business operations, human resources, communication, team building, project management, negotiation, planning, entrepreneurship, and money and banking.
-The first quarter also allows you to participate in an on-campus internship.
-(First quarter textbook included.)
+The Business Essentials first-quarter covers a range of business topics and also provides students with an opportunity to participate in an on-campus internship.